IBM-Bluemix-Docs/security-advisor/setup-activity.md

   2. Copy the output beginning with `export` and paste it into your terminal to set the `KUBECONFIG` environment variable.

-7. Install Helm by using the [Kubernetes Service integration docs](/docs/containers?topic=containers-helm).
+8. Install Helm by using the [Kubernetes Service integration docs](/docs/containers?topic=containers-helm).

-8. Optional: [Enable TLS](https://github.com/helm/helm/blob/master/docs/tiller_ssl.md){: external}.
+9. Optional: [Enable TLS](https://github.com/helm/helm/blob/master/docs/tiller_ssl.md){: external}.
 If you're using your workstation to handle the installation of analytics components in multiple clusters and TLS is enabled, be sure that the TLS configurations are current and match the current cluster where you plan to install the components.

-9. Run the following command to install the Insights.
+10. Run the following command to install the Insights.
 The command validates the naming convention of your bucket, creates Kubernetes secrets, updates the values with your cluster GUID, and deploys Activity Insights.

   ```
-  ./activity-insight-install.sh <cos_region> <cos_api_key> <at_region> <account_api_key> <account_spaces>
+  ./activity-insight-install.sh <cos_region> <cos_api_key> <at_region> <at_service_api_key>
   ```
   {: codeblock}